This modern improv scrap quilt was a super quick make. The quilt top took me just two and half evenings to finish.

 Quilt Finished Size

-It was made as a wedding gift for a friend and I wanted them to use it on their sofa when they are watching tv, so I was aiming for that roughly 50″ x 60″ kind of size.
+It was made as a wedding gift for a friend.
+I wanted them to use it on their sofa when they watch TV, so I was aiming for a 50″ x 60″ size.

 The actual finished size was 52″ x 62″.